By the team at L’Atelier Aesthetics and Checked by Dr Duncan Brennand, Lead Aesthetic Doctor at L’Atelier Aesthetics, 101 Harley Street

 Dr Duncan Brennand, Lead Aesthetic Doctor, L’Atelier Aesthetics

 At L’Atelier Aesthetics, Dr Brennand personally delivers every Julaine and every filler treatment.
 Injectable work is not delegated.
-The planning, dosing and placement all sit with the doctor.
+Planning, dosing and placement all sit with the doctor.

 Neither is better overall as they do different jobs.
-Julaine is better for overall firmness and general lower-face softening.
-Dermal filler is better for specific concerns like flat cheeks, hollow under-eyes or thin lips.
+Julaine is better for overall firmness, skin tightening and skin quality.
+Dermal filler is better for specific concerns like flat cheeks, hollow temples, dark circles under the eyes or increasing lip volume.
 Dr Brennand will advise at consultation based on what you are trying to treat.

 Yes, and most longer-term plans involve both.
 Julaine is usually done first to build the collagen foundation over three to four months, then filler is added in small, specific amounts to refine what remains.
 Dr Brennand sequences the two so they work together rather than against each other.